storybookjs/marko/docs/writing-docs/doc-blocks.md

 title: 'Doc Blocks'
 ---

 Doc Blocks are the building blocks of Storybook documentation pages.
-By default, [DocsPage](./docs-page) uses a combination of the below blocks to build a page for each of your components automatically.
+By default, [DocsPage](./docs-page) uses a combination of the blocks  below to build a page for each of your components automatically.

-Also, custom [addons](../configure/user-interface#storybook-addons) can provide their own doc blocks, and there are many available.
+Custom [addons](../configure/user-interface#storybook-addons) can also provide their own doc blocks.

 ### ArgsTable

 Storybook Docs automatically generates component props tables for components in supported frameworks.
-These tables list the [args](../writing-stories/args) of the component, and even integrate with [controls](../essentials/controls) to allow you to change the args of the currently rendered story.
+These tables list the arguments ([args for short](../writing-stories/args)) of the component, and even integrate with [controls](../essentials/controls) to allow you to change the args of the currently rendered story.

 <video autoPlay muted playsInline loop>
   <source